md-shadhin-mia/import-leads-csv/readme.md

 To use the Leads Import Service, you can make HTTP requests to the exposed endpoints.
 The API documentation, if available, can be found at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) after the application is running.
 You can use tools like Swagger to explore and test the API endpoints.

-Customize and expand the service to suit your specific use case and requirements.